 blue knights drum & bugle corps 2022

 The Blue Knights Experience is THE way for you to learn, connect, interact, and engage with the Blue Knights Drum & Bugle Corps.
 If you want to be a Blue Knights member in 2022, BKX is the beginning of your journey.
 If you want a deep exploration into the philosophy that drives the Blue Knights technique and pedagogy, BKX is that exclusive opportunity.
-And if you want to grow as an individual, a leader, and form life-long connections with a community, you can find your home in Blue Knights.
+And if you want to grow as an individual, a leader, and form life-long connections with a community, you can find your home with Blue Knights.

 Become a Blue Knight